Graham-Hayes/AC-Ink-Integration/README.md

 If you play and sound FX from the Ink script then you attach them here.
 Input the number of sounds you will use and link accordingly.

+### Number of Objects

+If you teleport or affect the visibility of any objects that aren't characters, they go in here.
+Input the number of objects and link accordingly.

 ## Third Party: Ink: Check Visit Count

 Another action in the package lets you check the visit count of a knot/stitch.
 It's located in Third Party and Ink: Check Visit Count